lmouline/greycat/doc/tasks/README.md

 > Why a (task/traversal/promise) API ?

 Manipulating the Many World Graph through an asynchronous API allows to write blazing-fast code without compromising on high-level abstractions.
 Asynchronous code often leads to what is known as [CallBack Hell](http://callbackhell.com/), that damage both the readability of code and its reusability, due to nested callbacks.
 To overcome this, modern libraries and APIs provide Promises and/or Futures.
-The common goal of these approaches is to offer a way to chain reusable elements and to synchronize the program flow in order to avoid repeated and error prone code.
+The common goal of these approaches is to offer a way to chain reusable elements and to synchronize the program flow in order to avoid repeated and error-prone code.
 MWG comes with a powerful API to manipulate and traverse graphs, which hides low-level, asynchronous task primitives behind an expressive API.
-Graph processing can be ressource-hungry.
+Graph processing can be resource-hungry.
 To make the most out of the available main memory, MWG provides an API to explicitly free the memory of a node.
-A `.free()` method can be called once a node will not be used anymore.
+A `.free()` method can be called once a node is not used anymore.

 # Running example

 Let's consider the following simple graph as a running example:

-> A graph composed by 2 rooms, themself composed by 3 sensors associated through the relation: __sensors__ .
+> A graph composed by 2 rooms, themselves composed by 3 sensors associated through the relation: __sensors__ .
 All rooms should be indexed by their name, through the global index: __rooms__.

-This graph can be build by the following task, build using the fluent Java DSL.
+This graph can be built by the following task, build using the fluent Java DSL.

 ``` java
 loop("1","2",